kriskuiper/graduation-project/README.md

-# Component library test with React
+# A design-agnostic component library
-Joejoe
+> A design-agnostic component library for React.
+Also compatible with NextJS.